LostLuma/server-stats/README.md

 As Server Stats is intended to also be used by players eventually upgrading to Minecraft 1.8 (and beyond!)
 it also includes a statistics upgrade system to convert ID-based statistics to resource location based ones.

-> [!IMPORTANT]
-> Every player must join the server once in a version between 1.8 and 1.12.2 to upgrade their own statistics!

 ## Installation

 Server Stats runs on [Quilt Loader](https://quiltmc.org/en/) using the [OrnitheMC Toolchain](https://ornithemc.net/) for legacy Minecraft versions.